This famed crime novelist didn’t take kindly to the Project Hail Mary author’s criticism.

 It’s wonderful that Winslow is defending Kurtzman, but the reactions of these two authors are but a microcosm of the splintering that is happening within the Star Trek fandom at this very moment.

-There are a large number of closed-minded and hateful “fans” who simply don’t see the value in Trek shows, like Starfleet Academy, which took bold swings and tried to propel the franchise forward with Roddenberry’s vision and IDIC in mind.
+There are a large number of closed-minded and hateful “fans” who simply don’t see the value in Trek shows, like Starfleet Academy, which took bold swings and tried to propel the franchise forward with Roddenberry’s vision and Infinite Diversity in Infinite Combinations (IDIC) in mind.

-Then there are others like me who love aspects of ALL iterations of Star Trek from The Original Series to Lower Decks to Starfleet Academy and who understand, as Captain Kirk (William Shatner) once said in The Original Series, “If change is inevitable, predictable, beneficial, doesn’t logic demand that you be a part of it?”
+Then there are others like me who love every iteration of Star Trek from The Original Series to Lower Decks to Starfleet Academy — and who understand, as Captain Kirk (William Shatner) once said in The Original Series, “If change is inevitable, predictable, beneficial, doesn’t logic demand that you be a part of it?”

 Share your thoughts and comments on the state of Star Trek today via the Redshirts Always Die Facebook and X pages.